 Additionally, real estate agents cannot discriminate against homebuyers based on a disability.
 They are also legally barred from complying with requests from sellers and landlords to discriminate against disabled buyers or tenants.

-In short, disabled borrowers are entitled to — and deserve — a fair chance at homeownership under the law.
+In short, every person is entitled to — and deserves — a fair chance at homeownership under the law.

-How to buy a home on disability income
+How to buy a home using disability income

 Proof of income is one of the biggest factors in whether you qualify for a home loan.

 Lenders need to know that you can afford the monthly mortgage payment, whether that’s from wages earned at your job, disability income, or a combination of the two.